What is Molecular Imaging?

 Years of NFCR support to Dr. Basilion’s laboratory efforts have led to promising experimental imaging technology now being commercialized through the AIM-HI Translational Research Initiative.
 To learn more, click here.

 Dr. Paul Fisher is developing gene therapies with IL/24, an immune modulator gene he discovered that causes primary and spreading tumor cells throughout the body to commit ‘cell suicide’ but is non-toxic to healthy cells.
 IL/24 also activates the immune system, inhibits new blood vessel formation to starve tumors of vital blood and nutrients, and sensitizes tumor cells to radiation, chemotherapy and immunotherapy.

-Dr. Fisher is developing a theranostic IL/24 gene therapy that also includes a gene that fluoresces (lights up) when IL/24 finds and destroys tumor cells for a detection- and treatment-monitoring approach (known as theranostic).
+Dr. Fisher is developing a theranostic IL/24 gene therapy that also includes a gene that fluoresces (lights up) when IL/24 finds and destroys tumor cells for a detection- and treatment-monitoring approach—known as theranostic.
 The fluorescent signal can be imaged using current non-invasive imaging techniques to detect the precise location of metastatic cells and monitor the tumor size after treatment.
-This theranostic gene therapy is first being developed for prostate cancer but the therapy may be applicable to numerous types of cancer.
+Dr. Fisher’s research is developing theranostic gene therapy first for prostate cancer but the therapy may be applicable to most types of solid tumors.